Cops and Robber -- When Capturing is not Surrounding: Explicit Graphs and Constructions

 \section{Explicit Graphs and Constructions}

-In this section we shall mention or construct several families of graphs with some extremal behavior for their corresponding classical and surrounding cop numbers.
+In this \lcnamecref{sec:lower_bounds}, we shall mention or construct several families of graphs with some extremal behavior for their corresponding classical and surrounding cop numbers.
 Together, these graphs prove all lower bounds stated in \cref{thm:bounds}.